Aleš Lamr: Paintings, drawings and prints

-During his military service, when he worked as an artist and was tasked with, among other things, designing posters, Lamr's artistic style changed.
+During Lamr's military service, when he worked as an artist and was tasked with, among other things, designing posters, Lamr's artistic style changed.
 The mid-1960s in the Czech milieu are characterized by a growing polemic with abstraction and the actualization of various forms of figuration.
 At the end of the 1960s, Aleš Lamr adopted and interpreted the playful colourfulness of Pop art in his own way and picked up on the impulses of narrative figuration in an original way (exhibition at the Václav Špála Gallery, 1966, curated by Gérard Gassiot-Talabot), but he was also influenced by the legacy of domestic mannerism.
 He created a world of fancifully metaphorical narrative, which was based on the ordinary realities of contemporary life.

-Since the early 1970s, Lamr's artistic style has been characterized by loose outline drawings of objects and figures, and surfaces filled with varied but harmoniously softened tones of acrylic paint that create a dynamic mosaic of shapes.
+From the early 1970s, Lamr's artistic style was characterized by loose outline drawings of objects and figures, and surfaces filled with varied but harmoniously softened tones of acrylic paint that create a dynamic mosaic of shapes.
 The painter's training in spatial art is evident in his inventive work with the backdrops of the spatial plans of the painting, in which vivid movement takes place.
 The distinction between the shape of a concrete object derived from reality and a wholly abstract sign disappears, and the silhouette of the object and its internal structure merge seamlessly with the surrounding space through patches of identical colours.

-If his paintings from the 1970s can be loosely classified with the "Czech Grotesque" and "New Figuration", they should also be placed in the context of the hilariously artistic grotesque of Californian "funk-art" or the playfully critical naiveté of the "Imaginists" from the Chicago area.
+If his paintings from the 1970s can be loosely classified with the "Czech Grotesque" and "New Figuration", they should also be placed in the context of the hilariously artistic grotesque of Californian "funk-art" or the playfully critical naïveté of the "Imaginists" from the Chicago area.
 Compared to American Pop art, with its flat graphicism and reportage-like matter-of-factness, the European "New Figuration" is characterized by a looser play with pictorial motifs.
-Lamr combines this mannered dynamic shape metaphor with the narrative style he develops in the following years.
+Lamr combined this mannered dynamic shape metaphor with the narrative style he developed in the following years.